line/line-bot-pyconkr2019/pull_request_template.md

   (see the [CONTRIBUTING](CONTRIBUTING.md) about this)

 * your email:
-* brief description about this Pull Rquest:
+* brief description about this Pull Request: